Corporate Video Production Quote Template for Agencies and Creators

 Specify Revision Limits

 Include 2-3 revision rounds in your base price.
-Additional revisions billed hourly prevents scope creep and protects your time.
+Billing hourly for extra revisions prevents scope creep and protects your time.

 Define Usage Rights Upfront